You don’t have to mask in here.

 Our work together creates space to slow that down.

-We'll look at what's actually happening in your relationships — the patterns that keep you stuck, the people-pleasing that leaves you depleted, the anxiety that comes from constantly bracing for what's coming next.
-This isn’t to analyze you, but to help you understand yourself.
+We'll look at what's actually happening in your life and relationships — the patterns that keep you stuck, the masking that leaves you depleted, the nervous system that's been running on high alert for years, the anxiety that comes from constantly bracing for what's coming next.
+This isn't to analyze you.
+It's to help you understand yourself.
 Clarity is what makes change possible.

 Who I Work With

-You don't have to have all the answers to start therapy.
+You don't have to have all the answers or any of the “right” words to start therapy.
 You just have to recognize something in what you're about to read.

 I work with women throughout Louisiana, Florida, and Virginia who are: